danilopolani/gocialite/README.md

 }
 ```

-Please take a look to [example](https://github.com/danilopolani/gocialite/wiki/Example) for a full working code with Gin Tonic and variable provider handler.
+Please take a look to [multi provider example](https://github.com/danilopolani/gocialite/wiki/Multi-provider-example) for a full working code with Gin Tonic and variable provider handler.